HandyGuySoftware/dupReport/docs/readme.md

 | \# days <= 'lastseenlow'                 | lastseenlowcolor (Defaut: white)   |
 | \# days > 'lastseenlow' and <= 'lastseenmed' | lastseenmedcolor (Default: yellow) |
 | \# days > 'lastseenmed'                  | lastseenhighcolor (Default: red)   |

+**NOTE:** Beginning with dupReport version 2.2.0, the lastseen* options and display rules also control the display of rows in the main report for backups that have not been seen in the last n days.
+This used to be controlled by the  [report] noactivitybg option in versions prior to 2.2.0.

 ## [headings] section